 Keep a copy of your completed scholarship application.

 - Consider the biography of Annika Rodriguez below and the eligibility requirements, and reflect upon your commitment to bringing diverse groups together and/or celebrating the cultures of diverse peoples.
+How do you demonstrate this commitment?
 How do your community service activities demonstrate your dedication to the ideals embraced by the Rodriguez Scholars Program?